From Lean To Ripped:

 "When you dare to dream, dare to follow that dream.
 Dare to suffer through the pain, sacrifice, self doubts, and fiction from the world.
 When you show such courage and tenacity, you will genuinely impress yourself.
 And most important, you will treat yourself accordingly and not settle for less from others - at least, not for long."

-So how does a bodybuilding and fitness model diet work?
-Agi's success story here has given you a pretty good preview, but you can learn more in the Burn The Fat, Feed the Muscle book.
+I hope you found these tips helpful.
+For more information about how a bodybuilder and fitness model-style diet works, you can learn more in the Burn The Fat, Feed the Muscle book.

 Train hard and expect success,

 Fat Burning Secrets of Bodybuilders And Fitness Models

 Copyright Burn The Fat Inner Circle.
 No reproduction of the photos or content on this page is permitted.
 Infringement of registered copyrighted webpages, including photos, carries a penalty of $150,000 per infringement.